danielyxie/bitburner/doc/source/netscript/netscriptixapi.rst

     that the stock's price has a 30% chance of increasing and a 70% chance of decreasing during the next tick.

+    In order to use this function, you must first purchase access to the Four Sigma (4S) Market Data TIX API.

 purchase4SMarketData
 --------------------